 NLIHC comment: The definition is not written to clearly state that a low-income person hired today could still be counted for five years going forward, but the preamble to the final rule shows that HUD intends a business to also have a five-year forward option.
 The rule's section on "Recordkeeping" makes it clear that a business can look forward or backward five years.

-NLIHC comment: Option ii, a worker "employed by a Section 3 business," (discussed next) is a potential dead end because one option in the definition of a "Section 3 business" (option ii) uses the definition of Section 3 worker.
+NLIHC comment: Option ii, a worker "employed by a Section 3 business," (discussed next) is a circular definition, it is not meaningful because one option in the definition of a "Section 3 business" (option ii) uses the definition of Section 3 worker.
+HUD apparently agrees because it intends to correct the final rule (see the Forecast for 2024 section of this article).